-Today I’m excited to share with you a free sewing tutorial for a Simple Summer Drawstring Backpack !
+Today I’m excited to share with you a free sewing tutorial for a Simple Drawstring Backpack!
 I’ve even included a free download for the applique shapes featured on the backpack.
-If you like this pattern you may also like this free pattern for a “Splash Proof” Phone Case.

-When I saw this Riley Blake Girl Crazy fabric I immediately had thoughts of summer, with lazy days out by the pool and afternoons spent exploring.
-I decided to make some super simple drawstring backpacks that would be perfect for kids to tote around their treasures in all summer.
+When I think about summer, one of the things that I always think about are with lazy days out by the pool and afternoons spent exploring.
+Recently, I decided to make some super simple drawstring backpacks that would be perfect for kids to tote around their treasures in all summer.

-To make ONE backpack you’re going to need:
+To make ONE drawstring backpack you’re going to need:

 I’ve included free applique patterns for you.
 To get them hop on over to my blog’s templates page.

-Begin my printing out the applique pattern, that can be downloaded here.
+Begin by printing out the applique pattern, that can be downloaded here.

 Trace the pattern onto a piece of heat n bond lite (Trace on the paper side of the heat n bond) Remember your image will be reversed after appliqued- it doesn’t matter too much with these shapes, but might if you use another shape.